hgrecco/pint/README.rst

 quantity will be radian.

-Pint is maintained by a community of scientists, programmers and entusiasts around the world.
+Pint is maintained by a community of scientists, programmers and enthusiasts around the world.
 See AUTHORS_ for a complete list.

 To review an ordered list of notable changes for each version of a project,